Johanna van Gogh-Bonger: Life after Theo's death

 Following Theo's death in January 1891 only a few months after Vincent's, Johanna was left a widow with her infant son to support.
 She was left with only an apartment in Paris filled with a few items of furniture and about 200 then-valueless works of her brother-in-law Vincent.
 Although advised to leave the paintings in Paris, a center of the art world, instead she moved back to the Netherlands with the canvases and hundreds of sketches, as well as the large cache of letters from Vincent to her late husband.
 Although not trained in art herself, during her short marriage she had been on the scene of the lively art world of the Impressionists and post-Impressionists, whose work her late husband had promoted.

 In the Netherlands she opened a boarding house in Bussum, a village 25 km from Amsterdam, and began to re-establish her artistic contacts.
 During her short but fruitful marriage to Theo, she had not kept her diary, but resumed it, intending that her son should read it someday.
-To earn extra income, she translated short stories from French and English into Dutch.In August 1901, she married Johan Cohen Gosschalk (1873–1912), a Dutch painter ten years younger than she was.
-Born in Amsterdam, he studied art in Bussum and lived in Jo's boardinghouse.
+To earn extra income, she translated short stories from French and English into Dutch.
+In August 1901, she married Johan Cohen Gosschalk (1873–1912), a Dutch painter ten years younger than she was.
+Born in Amsterdam, he studied art in Bussum and lived in Jo's boarding house.
 They were engaged for a year, and it was unclear whether they would marry.
 They did finally go ahead and wed, making a prenuptial agreement that the property they brought into the marriage would remain separate.
 Vincent's paintings inherited from Theo's estate remained hers, and those belonging to her son Vincent Willem were also separate.
 With her marriage, she ceased running her boarding house and moved with her new husband and son to a nearby house, specially designed by the Dutch architect Wilhem Bauer.
 Her marriage to Cohen, a depressive who preferred solitude, was challenging, and Jo confided to others about its difficulties.
 Jo's good friend and sister-in-law Wil van Gogh was hospitalized for mental illness for what turned out to be the rest of her life.
 Jo visited her in the mental hospital and held Vincent's paintings owned by Wil in trust, selling some to pay for her hospitalization.
 She was widowed again in 1912 and never remarried.

 She became involved in feminist causes in this period of her life.
 She wrote book reviews for feminist publications and became a good friend of feminist journalist Henriëtte van der Meij.
 She was one of the founding members of a women's socialist movement, the Amsterdam Social-Democratic Women's Propaganda Club, "which set out to improve working-class education and women's working conditions."